caltechlibrary/dataset/dsquery.1.md

 # DESCRIPTION

-__dsquery__ is a tool to support SQL queries of dataset collections that use SQL storage for the collection's JSON documents.
-It takes a dataset collection name and a sql statement returning the results.
-This will allow us to improve our feeds building process by taking advantage of SQL and the collection's SQL database engine.
+__dsquery__ is a tool to support SQL queries of dataset collections.
+Pairtree based collections should be index before trying to query them (see '-index' option below).
+Pairtree collections use the SQLite 3 dialect of SQL for querying them.
+For collections using a SQL storage engine (e.g. SQLite3, Postgres and MySQL), the SQL dialect used is that of the SQL storage engine chosen.

+The schema is the same for all storage engines.
 The scheme for the JSON stored documents have a four column scheme.
-The columns are "_key", "created", "updated" and "src".
-The are stored in a table with the same name as the database which is formed from the C_NAME without extension (e.g. data.ds is stored in a database called data having a table also called data).
+The columns are "_key", "created", "updated" and "src". "_key" is a string (aka VARCHAR), "created" and "updated" are timestamps while "src" is a JSON column holding the dataset JSON document stored.
+The table name reflects the collection name without the ".ds" extension (e.g. data.ds is stored in a database called data having a table also called data).

+The output of __dsquery__ is a JSON arrary of objects.
+The order of the objects is determined by the your SQL statement and SQL engine.
+There is an option to generate a 2D grid of values for a given list of objects if you provide the root attribute names to form the rows and columns (see '-grid' option below).

 # PARAMETERS